Every good wildlife photographer needs a code of practice.

-I will remember that I remain a member of a humane society, with special obligations to fellow nature lovers as well as wildlife photographers and bird watchers.
+I will remember that I belong to a humane society for animal welfare, with obligations towards encouraging others as well as fellow nature lovers; wildlife photographers and bird watchers to do the same.

 Thanks for dropping by.
 My name is Roger Cox.
 I’m an amateur wildlife photographer and nature enthusiast living approximately three miles from the City of London in the East End.